petkivim/xrde2e/README.md

 ### Using Multiple Clients

-Using multipe clients require some changes to [docker-compose.yml](https://github.com/petkivim/xrde2e/blob/master/docker-compose.yml) file.
+Using multipe clients requires some changes to [docker-compose.yml](https://github.com/petkivim/xrde2e/blob/master/docker-compose.yml) file.
 Below there's the client configuration for a single client.

 ```
 xrde2e-client: